mvinza34/A-Pico-Christmas/README.md

 # A Pico Christmas

 This is a christmas-themed project that features flowing LEDs, an LCD display, and a buzzer playing christmas tunes; all done on the Raspberry Pi Pico.
-Credit for the "buzzer_music.py" code goes to james1236.
-See the buzzer_music repository for more information.
-The programs for the LCD can be found at https://www.tomshardware.com/how-to/lcd-display-raspberry-pi-pico
+Credit for the "buzzer_music.py" code goes to james1236 via the "buzzer_music" repository.
+Check out https://github.com/james1236/buzzer_music for more information.
+Credit for the lcd_api.py and pico_l2c_lcd.py programs goes to Tom's Hardware and can be found at https://www.tomshardware.com/how-to/lcd-display-raspberry-pi-pico

 <br>